LucasMdosAnjos/nasa_app/README.md

 ## Features

 The main features of the application are:
- - View the Astronomy Picture of The day.
+ - View the Astronomy Picture of the Day.
  - View the details of a specific picture.
  - Filter the pictures by Date.
  - Filter the pictures by Title.